javaee/glassfish-samples/ws/javaee8/security/jsr375/built-in-db-identity-store/README.md

 In this example, we would be using credentials of user `reza` to make a request and see if response is according to credentails/roles defined in `DatabaseSetup.java` above.

+**Steps:**

+* Since we are using default datasource bundled with Glassfish for `DatabaseIdentityStore`, we need to start the default database by running following command:

+`asadmin start-database`

+* Start the domain

+`asadmin start-domain`

+* Deploy the application

+`asadmin deploy <project>/target/built-in-db-identity-store-5.0.war`

+Post which, a request can be made to the application using the URL shown below:

 ---

 **Request URL:**